Computer Science

 Prerequisites: Approval by a faculty member who agrees to supervise the work.

-Prerequisites: Approval by a faculty member who agrees to supervise the work.
 Independent project involving laboratory work, computer programming, analytical investigation, or engineering design.
-May be repeated for credit, but not for a total of more than 3 points of degree credit.
+May be repeated for credit.
 Consult the department for section assignment

-Prerequisites: Obtained internship and approval from faculty advisor.
 May be repeated for credit, but no more than 3 total points may be used toward the 128-credit degree requirement.
-Only for SEAS computer science undergraduate students who include relevant off-campus work experience as part of their approved program of study.
-Final report and letter of evaluation required.
-May not be used as a technical or non-technical elective.
+Only for SEAS computer science undergraduate students who include relevant off campus work experience as part of their approved program of study.
+Final report and letter of evaluation may be required.
+May not be used as a technical or nontechnical elective or as a GTE (general technical elective).
 May not be taken for pass/fail credit or audited

 COMS E3999 Fieldwork.
 1 point.